August 28, 2020

 - Deployment – the SSH protocol is used to connect and upload files to an SFTP server

 - Download from server – same as above, but the files are downloaded from the server to the filesystem

 - Running commands on remote – users connect to the server and use the SSH protocol to run commands

 For security reasons, some companies restrict SSH access to their production servers by allowing connection only from a selected pool of IP's.
 If your address is not on the list, the only way to access the production server is to connect to a whitelisted server and use it is as a proxy.
 You can do this by using, for example, SSH Agent Forwarding or ProxyJump.

 Until now, both SSH and SFTP actions did not offer such feature.
-However, many developers were asking for it, either on the livechat or on our forum.
+However, many developers were asking for it, either on the livechat.
 The more happy we are to finally deliver this long-awaited feature to your hands.

 The proxy is available on the config screen of all SSH-based actions.
 Flipping the switch will reveal extra fields where you can define the authentication details to your proxy server:

 Buddy supports several types of authentication, including SSH keys and passwords.
 You can also use Buddy's key restricted to the project or workspace: